Hands-on With TurtleBot 3, a Powerful Little Robot for Learning ROS

 Fortunately, the modularity of the TurtleBot 3 means that you can upgrade it easily when new hardware becomes available, as long as you’re willing to spend the extra money.
 You can also modify the body of the robot, thanks to the snap-together plates, which you can arrange in a variety of different configurations.
 And we’re looking forward to seeing how we can expand the robot to be even more versatile when Robotis makes more parts like arms and grippers available.
 In particular, we can’t wait for rubber treads that’ll let us turn our TurtleBots into mini tanks.

 Now, in terms of software, if you’re trying to learn ROS using TurtleBot 3 on your own, you’ll do much better if you get involved with the ROS online community.
 Our guess, though, is that TurtleBot 3 is going to have the most impact in labs, classrooms, workshops, and hackathons, where new users will have some in-person support to help them explore the intricacies of Linux and ROS.
-For its part, Robotis says it will continue to add applications and tutorials to help users.
-We look forward to seeing how the TurtleBot 3 community will grow, and if you’re already doing something cool with the robot, let us know.
+For its part, Robotis says it will continue to develop new applications and add more tutorials to its online documentation.
+We look forward to seeing how the TurtleBot 3 community will grow, and if you’re already doing something cool with your robot, let us know.

 [ TurtleBot 3 ]